dotnet/orleans/src/Documentation/Frequently-Asked-Questions.md

 ## Can I persist a grain’s state to the Azure cache service?

-This can be done though a storage provider for Azure Cache.
+This can be done through a storage provider for Azure Cache.
 We don’t have one but you can easily build your own.

 ## Can I Connect to Orleans silos from the public internet?